FakhriF/simaskuli_flutter/README.md

-# simaskuli
+# Simaskuli

-A new Flutter project.
+A Flutter app for Simaskuli App